 “And Jesus full of the Holy Spirit, returned from the Jordan and was led by the spirit in the wilderness for 40 days, being tempted by the devil.”

-Notice, and this is a huge theme, both in the gospel of Luke and the book of Acts, which Luke also writes, notice that twice in this one verse, we see the Spirit in relationship to Jesus, the Holy Spirit.
+Notice, and this is a huge theme, both in the gospel of Luke and the book of Acts, which Luke also writes, notice that twice in Luke 4:1, we see the Spirit in relationship to Jesus, the Holy Spirit.
 Jesus, full of the Holy Spirit, returned from the Jordan and was led by the Spirit in the wilderness for 40 days, being tempted by the devil.

 If you are in Christ, the Spirit of God dwells in you.
 Take comfort in this today.

-So full of the Holy Spirit, being led by the Spirit and even into the wilderness where he is tempted by the devil.
-And these three temptations that we read about in Luke 4, and Jesus overcomes them all, because he is full of the Holy Spirit because he is walking in step with the Holy Spirit.
+So full of the Holy Spirit, being led by the Spirit.
+And even into the wilderness where he is tempted by the devil.
+And these three temptations that we read about in Luke 4, and Jesus overcomes them all.
+He is full of the Holy Spirit because he is walking in step with the Holy Spirit.
 Now, you just think about how this theme progresses, not just in Jesus’ life, but then when we think about the book of Acts, “You will receive power,” Jesus says, “When the Holy Spirit comes upon you, you’ll be my witnesses.”
 And the Holy Spirit comes and Pentecost like totally turns everything upside down, just as Jesus had promised.
 Everything in the Christian life hinges on the Holy Spirit of God, everything.

 So, how is Jesus with us?
 He is with us by His Spirit in us.
-So, let this verse, Luke 4:1 be a reminder to you today, Christian, that you are not called to live today a natural life.
-You are called to live a supernatural life, empowered, not by your flesh or not by what you can manufacture, or make happen on your own.
+So, let this verse, Luke 4:1 be a reminder to you today, Christian.
+A reminder that you are not called to live today a natural life.
+You are called to live a supernatural life, empowered.
+Not by your flesh or not by what you can manufacture, or make happen on your own.
 You are called to live today by the power of the Holy Spirit of God who lives and dwells in you.
-Oh, God help us to live today full of your Holy Spirit, to walk in step with your Holy Spirit, to do all that we do today, directed by your Holy Spirit.
+Oh, God help us to live today full of your Holy Spirit.
+To walk in step with your Holy Spirit, to do all that we do today, directed by your Holy Spirit.
 Lord, help us to see our lives this way.